margaretlange/fastapi-tdd-docker/readme/Terraform.md

 `terraform apply`

 If you want to destroy all your auth0 infrastructure, you will need to destroy through terraform first and then manually destroy the management resources.

+## Install github actions variables with terraform
+-gh auth login and then use that shell